 Moringa Seed Oil

-An alcohol extraction of the Moringa leaf is perhaps the most portable, convenient way to get your daily dose of antioxidant action.
+An alcohol extraction of is perhaps the most portable, convenient way to get your daily dose of antioxidant action.
 In fact, several studies have shown that a tincture preparation contains the most potent form of Moringa leaf’s antioxidant properties.
 To make a leaf tincture, simply pour the alcohol of your choosing (I recommend organic grape alcohol, diluted with filtered spring water to about 30%) over the dried leaves in a glass jar at a 1:5 ratio of liquid to plant matter.
 Cover, label, and let the plant matter extract for at least 6 weeks, shaking daily.
 Strain, press, and enjoy the benefits.

 Where to Buy Moringa